 Where Can You Buy Sewer Line Insurance?

-There are a couple of companies that specialize in sewer line insurance, American Water Resources and HomeServe USA.
+There are a couple of companies that specialize in sewer line insurance: American Water Resources and HomeServe USA.
 Some companies are not actually insurance companies; they are only selling you a maintenance agreement.

 The Bottom Line

 Every homeowner has a potential risk of having to replace sewer lines.
 The cost to replace these lines and cover any damage caused by water backup can be very expensive.
 You will have to weigh the pros and cons and decide if sewer line protection is right for you.

 Think about whether coming up with thousands of dollars to replace or repair damage from sewer line backup would be a financial burden for you.
 If so, you may want to add an endorsement to your homeowners insurance policy.
 Or, you could purchase a specialized policy covering sewer lines.